‘General Hospital’ Spoilers: Rocky Marriages, New Faces, Claudette Returns?

 — General Hospital (@GeneralHospital) March 29, 2017

 While the possibility of a hookup between Griffin and Claudette is possible, there are also rumors that Griffin would go after Nina Cassadine (Michelle Stafford).
 Nina and Valentin are not bound for marital bliss given all the secrets they have between them.
-Valentin’s issues with Anna Devane (Finola Hughes) are far from over and General Hospital spoilers hint things are just warming up.
+Valentin’s issues with Anna Devane (Finola Hughes) are far from over, and General Hospital spoilers hint things are just warming up.

 Evil Twins